Withings

-Withings (pronounced "Wy-things" (en.) or "Wee-things" (fr.)) is a French consumer electronics company headquartered in Issy-les-Moulineaux, France.
-It also has offices in Boston, Massachusetts, USA, and Hong Kong, and distributes its products worldwide.
+Withings (/ˈwiːθɪŋz/) is a French consumer electronics company headquartered in Issy-les-Moulineaux, France.
+It also has offices in Boston, Massachusetts, United States, and Hong Kong, and distributes its products worldwide.
 Withings is known for design and innovation in connected devices, such as the first Wi-Fi scale on the market (introduced in 2009), an FDA-cleared blood pressure monitor, a smart sleep system, and a line of automatic activity tracking watches.
 It also provides B2B services for healthcare providers and researchers.

 Withings was purchased by Finnish company Nokia on 26 April 2016 and became a division of Nokia known as Nokia Health.
 The Withings brand continued to be used until June 2017, when it was replaced by the Nokia brand.
 In May 2018, Éric Carreel, Withings' founder, finalized a deal to regain control and the company became independent again, under the Withings name.

 History

 Early history

 Withings was founded in 2008 by three executives from the technology and telecom industries: Éric Carreel (CEO), who was co-founder of Inventel; Cédric Hutchings; and Fred Potter.

 In September 2010, Withings received its first venture capital funding – $3.8 million from Ventech – to fund the development of the company's next two products.
 In January 2011, Withings announced at the Consumer Electronics Show in Las Vegas that its second product would be a blood pressure monitor that connects to the iPhone.
 It also announced it would produce a baby monitor for use with smartphones and other connected devices, which was made available to purchase across Europe in November 2011 and in the United States in February 2012.

 Withings received a $30 million investment from Bpifrance, Idinvest Partners, 360 CapitalPartners, and Ventech in July 2013.
 The company integrated with Apple's HealthKit platform in October 2014.
 The compatibility across Withings' range of connected devices enabled the integration of personal data into the iOS Health app.

 At WebSummit in Dublin, 2015, the company announced a partnership with MyFitnessPal.
 The partnership combined Withings' Health Mate app with MyFitnessPal's nutrition data to let the users know whether they were exercising enough in relation to their diet.